fbpx

 The cost of each of these will be determined in part by an estimate of the kilometres driven per year.

 The main benefit of fully maintained leases is that the cost of all the included extras comes out of your pre-tax salary, rather than post-tax.
 This means they can save you more money, as well as have GST claimable on these costs.
-However, with all of these included, you may not have as much choice when it comes to insurers or mechanics.
+However, with all of these included, you may not have as much choice when it comes to car insurers or mechanics.

 Non-maintained novated leases

 In contrast, non-maintained novated lease payments only include the cost of your vehicle and the fees and interest associated with your lease.
-This means you’re responsible for arranging all the servicing, insurance and everything else which would’ve otherwise been included in your agreement.
+This means you’re responsible for arranging all the servicing, car insurance and everything else which would’ve otherwise been included in your agreement.

 This type of lease grants more control to the lessee, as you can pick and choose providers to help you minimise costs or maximise quality.
 However, you’ll have to pay for these out of your post-tax income, meaning you won’t enjoy the same tax benefits as you would under a fully maintained lease.
 Additionally, drawing up budgets for on-road costs and negotiating the terms of your agreement yourself can take up more time.